Get acquainted with nodes and building conversation workflows in your NLX workspace

 Remove last item from: Clear the last value from a list/array

-You may reference the following system variables in nodes when creating bot messages, Split node conditions, payload fields, etc.
+You may reference the following system variables in nodes when creating messages, Split node conditions, payload fields, etc.

 Simply open the dynamic placeholder menu using an open curly brace { and locate the system variable in the list.